ShafSpecs/sw-example/app/worker/README.md

 ### Roadmap

-- Create a test strategy that can be used as a template. (e.g `NetworkFirst`)
+- Create a test cache strategy that can be used as a template. (e.g `NetworkFirst`)
 - Add support for plugins